Obstructive Sleep Apnea Treatment

 What Causes Obstructive Sleep Apnea?

-How is OSA Diagnosed?
+How is Obstructive Sleep Apnea (OSA) Diagnosed?

-How is OSA Diagnosed?
+How is Obstructive Sleep Apnea (OSA) Diagnosed?

 There are many benefits of oral appliance therapy over CPAP, including: